rstacruz/safe-async/Readme.md

 ### Deep error catching

 "So what?
-We can easily write this decorator without defer.js," you may be thinking.
-In fact, it's this very line of thinking that got me to writing defer.js in the first place.
+We can easily write this decorator without safe-async," you may be thinking.
+In fact, it's this very line of thinking that got me to writing safe-async in the first place.

 Let's move on to a more complex example.
 Let's say we're writing an async function to fetch some data, crunch it, and return it.